IBM-Bluemix-Docs/sap-hana-qrg/rhel-set-up-infrastructure-32GB.md

 9. Leave **LVM** unchecked and accept the default **Partition Template**, **Linux Basic**.
 10. Click **Done**.

-## Selecting your server options
+## Selecting your additional server options
 {: #options_32GB}

 1. Select **500 GB** for **Public Bandwidth.**
 2. Select **1 Gbps Redundant Public & Private Network Uplinks** for **Uplink Port Speed.**
 3. Leave the default values for all other fields.
-For detailed option descriptions, see [Setting Up a Bare Metal Server](https://console.bluemix.net/docs/bare-metal/set-bare-metal-server-2.html#customerportal_setupbaremetal).
+For detailed option descriptions, see [Building a custom bare metal server](https://console.bluemix.net/docs/bare-metal/baremetal-provision.html#building-a-custom-bare-metal-server).
 4. Click **Add to Order** at the bottom of the page.
 You are redirected to the Checkout page after your order is verified.

 ## Setting up Advanced System Configurations